 SWEEP - modulate the frequency.
-This only works on channel 0.
-See Sweep ('S') command documentation for further information.
+This only works on the pulse1 channel.
+See Sweep/Shape ('S') command documentation for further information.

 VIB.
 TYPE - change the effect of the Vibrato ('V') command.
+The "HF" vibrato type is short for High Frequency, and can be used for creating very interesting timbres.
+The other vibrato types are more conventional.